How to Choose a Managed Kafka Provider

 Look for down-priority response times as well when choosing a provider.
 For instance, at Dattell our longest possible wait times for non-production issues are 3-hours.
 That’s the longest our clients ever wait for a response from their dedicated engineer, no matter how trivial.

-Will the managed Kafka provider be connecting you with a dedicated engineer that you will have direct access to work with daily, who is the person that understands your use case, your team, your business needs, and who is the first to respond in the event of a critical issue or downtime?
+Will the managed Kafka provider be connecting you with a dedicated engineer that you will have direct access to work with daily?
 Or is the provider connecting you with whichever Kafka engineer happens to be available at the time you need help?

-Consider which approach would provider better, faster, more personalized service.
+Consider which approach would provide more personalized service and better outcomes.

 Kafka should be the most reliable component of your data architecture.
 That’s what makes it so valuable.
 The goal of any managed service provider is to provide 100% uptime.